Sometimes you realize there was a kink in your planning.

 Finding a college this late in the game I always say a kid only needs to get into one college, but sometimes that doesn’t happen.
 I’ve written about what to do when every college rejects your student.
 But there’s also the issue of what do when, sometime in early spring, your senior suddenly decides college should be in their future or that they want to go away or attend a four-year school instead of community college.
 Now what?

 Believe it or not, there are colleges with April and May application deadlines, and others with rolling admissions that still have openings, meaning your student can apply to them right now.
 The Common App includes deadlines for all its member colleges and College Simply lists colleges with late Spring deadlines.
-After May 1, check the National Association for College Admissions Counseling (NACAC) site to see which colleges still have availability.
+After May 1, check the National Association for College Admission Counseling (NACAC) site to see which colleges still have availability.

 Other options include taking a gap year, applying for January/Spring semester admission or attending community college for a semester/year to take care of General Education requirements, then transferring.